 - All guns are always loaded.
 When a handler assumes that every gun is always loaded, there can be no mistakes about whether a particular gun, in fact, is loaded.

 - Never let the muzzle cover anything you are not willing to destroy.
 This rule is designed to minimize the danger from an unintended discharge.
 The handler must assume that the gun can fire at any time.
 A corollary is that guns should never be pointed playfully or as a joke at a person or non-target.

 - Keep your finger off the trigger until your sights are on the target.
 The handler’s finger should be off the trigger and outside the trigger guard.
 This rule is designed to avoid an unintentional discharge.
-A handler’s finger can unintentionally depress the trigger if the handler is startled or not paying attention to his or her body movements.
-This rule also helps reduce the risk if a handler stumbles, falls, or attempts to holster a handgun with his or her finger on the trigger.

 - Be sure of your target and what is beyond it.
 This rule is intended to minimize the potential danger when a firearm is intentionally discharged.
 The target must be correctly identified.
 The handler also must consider what happens if the target is missed or the bullet passes through the intended target.

 In the vast majority of “accidental” discharges, the gun handler violated one or more of these rules.
 If everyone followed these rules and stored their guns properly, tragedies involving firearms would be greatly reduced.